typemaster007/rental-vista/README.md

 1. For home-page / landing-page click on **RentalVista logo/button**.
 2. To see a list of houses click on **House** on the navigation bar.
+3. To view the details of a particular post click on **View Rooms** button of the listed page.
+4. To add a posting click on **Add Post** button in navigation bar.
+5. To look at the blogs click on **Blogs** button in nav bar.
+6. For login and signup click on **Login** and **Signup** buttons respectively on nav bar.
-3. For the edit profile page click on the **Login** button.
+7. For the edit profile page click on the **Login** button.
 It will show you a button that can lead one to edit the profile page.
-4. The blog can be seen using clicking **Blog** on the navigation bar.
+8. To view the list of saved rooms and to request contact got to **Edit profile** page where the buttons for saved rooms and request contact are accessible.
+9. For Aboutus and FAQ click on **About** and **FAQ** buttons in the footer.
 5. If a user enters any wrong path or URL application will lead it to a **404 page**.

 ### Link of Pages